-The forms below will help you prepare for your case, stay organized as you go along and keep track of what occurs.
+The forms and tools below will help you prepare for your case, stay organized as you go along and keep track of what occurs.
 Staying organized will help you ensure that your CASA child is receiving all necessary services and that you are able to provide the court with the most accurate and up-to-date information.

 Maryland CASA’s on-demand training platform greatly enhances the availability of training for CASA volunteers and staff across the state.
 Certificates are automatically awarded upon completion of the course and a post-course assessment.